aronpetko/integral/README.md

 ```

 ## Rating
-Integral is estimated to be around 1900 CCRL Blitz
+Integral is estimated to be around 2100 [CCRL](https://www.computerchess.org.uk/ccrl/) Blitz.
+Unfortunately, there is no accurate way to translate chess engine ratings to human ratings.
+A very rough estimate would be that Integral can consistently beat 2000 FIDE-rated players.